sgarcia0206/comp122-f23/administrative/notes_08_28.md

       - I try to be interactive as much as possible in class.
         - I have slides, but I don't want death by power point
         - I modify in notes on the fly
-        - I demostrate the software development process interactively
+        - I demonstrate the software development process interactively

       - Feel free to make various point-of-orders
         - Speak louder, Slow down, Speed up, etc